neo451/obsidian.nvim/README.md

 ### Commands

-- `:ObsidianOpen [QUERY]` to open a note in the Obsidian app.
-  This command has one optional argument: a query used to resolve the note to open by ID, path, or alias.
-If not given, the note corresponding to the current buffer is opened.

-- `:ObsidianNew [TITLE]` to create a new note.
-  This command has one optional argument: the title of the new note.

-- `:ObsidianQuickSwitch` to quickly switch to (or open) another note in your vault, searching by its name using [ripgrep](https://github.com/BurntSushi/ripgrep) with your preferred picker (see [plugin dependencies](#plugin-dependencies) below).

-- `:ObsidianFollowLink [vsplit|hsplit]` to follow a note reference under the cursor, optionally opening it in a vertical or horizontal split.

 - `:ObsidianBacklinks` for getting a picker list of references to the current buffer.

-- `:ObsidianTags [TAG ...]` for getting a picker list of all occurrences of the given tags.

-- `:ObsidianToday [OFFSET]` to open/create a new daily note.
-This command also takes an optional offset in days, e.g. use `:ObsidianToday -1` to go to yesterday's note.
-Unlike `:ObsidianYesterday` and `:ObsidianTomorrow` this command does not differentiate between weekdays and weekends.

-- `:ObsidianYesterday` to open/create the daily note for the previous working day.

-- `:ObsidianTomorrow` to open/create the daily note for the next working day.

 - `:ObsidianDailies [OFFSET ...]` to open a picker list of daily notes.
 For example, `:ObsidianDailies -2 1` to list daily notes from 2 days ago until tomorrow.

-- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using your preferred picker.
-See ["using templates"](#using-templates) for more information.

-- `:ObsidianSearch [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.
+- `:ObsidianExtractNote [TITLE]` to extract the visually selected text into a new note and link to it.

+- `:ObsidianFollowLink [vsplit|hsplit]` to follow a note reference under the cursor, optionally opening it in a vertical or horizontal split.

 - `:ObsidianLink [QUERY]` to link an inline visual selection of text to a note.
   This command has one optional argument: a query that will be used to resolve the note by ID, path, or alias.
 If not given, the selected text will be used as the query.